pmadinei/CNN-landmark-classification/README.md

 # CNN transfer learning and architecture design for landmark classification and tagging for social media

-In this project, we will apply Convolutional Neural Network (CNN) to build a landmark classifier.
+In this project, we applied Convolutional Neural Network (CNN) to build a landmark classifier.

 Photo sharing and photo storage services like to have location data for each photo that is uploaded.
 With the location data, these services can build advanced features, such as automatic suggestion of relevant tags or automatic photo organization, which help provide a compelling user experience.
 Although a photo's location can often be obtained by looking at the photo's metadata, many photos uploaded to these services will not have location metadata available.
 This can happen when, for example, the camera capturing the picture does not have GPS or if a photo's metadata is scrubbed due to privacy concerns.